Aberystwyth University Library Collection Policy

 This Policy sets out the current strategic thinking behind the acquisition and management of materials and information content to support learning, teaching and research at the Aberystwyth University.
 In this Policy, the term ‘collections’ refers to all information resources managed by the Library, with the exception of our Special Collections, details of which can be found here: https://www.aber.ac.uk/en/is/library-services/collections/special-collections/

 The Policy has been developed to respond both to the needs of the University and to changes in the environment in which we operate.
-The Policy is, therefore, designed to be flexible and will be reviewed regularly to ensure its continuing relevance.
+The Policy is, therefore, designed to be flexible and will be reviewed annually to ensure its continuing relevance.

 The Library Resource Budget is split, with the majority of the amount assigned to departments for spending on resources to meet their specific subject needs, 86% on recurrent expenditure such as journals, and 4% on non-recurrent such as reading material for research.
 The remaining 10% of available funds will be used to purchase materials on reading lists including books, digitised book chapters and journal articles.